 Though it’s been combat veterans who have received much of the public’s attention relating to PTSD, the condition can be caused by any serious trauma.
 This can include circumstances such as:

-The more science examines post-traumatic stress disorder, the more it becomes clear that this serious mental illness can be caused by any extreme or dangerous event in a person’s life.
-For some, long-term trauma that’s lasted over a period of time creates an even more painful and difficult condition.
+The more science examines Post Traumatic Stress Disorder, the more it becomes clear that this serious mental illness can be caused by any extreme or dangerous event in a someone’s life.
+For some, long-term trauma that’s lasted over a period of time creates an even more painful and difficult condition known as complex PTSD.

 - Long-term domestic violence